 The Collection Fund is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates.
+The statement shows the transactions of the billing authority (in this case South Lakeland District Council) in relation to the collection from taxpayers and distribution to local authorities and the Government of Council Tax and Non-Domestic Rates.